airr-community/airr-standards/docs/standards/data_submission.rst

 **AIRR Data Commons**

+The AIRR Data Commons is a network of distributed repositories that store AIRR-seq data and adhere to the AIRR Community standards.
+We define the AIRR Data Commons as consisting of the set of repositories that:

++ adhere to the `AIRR Common Repositories Working Group recommendations`_ for promoting, sharing, and use of AIRR-seq data, and
++ that implement the `ADC API <../api/adc_api.rst>`_ as a programmatic mechanism to access that data.

-These data repositories all implement the AIRR Data Commons (ADC) API programmatic access to query and download AIRR-seq data.
+More information on repositories in the AIRR Data Commons and how to query these repositories can be found on the `AIRR Data Commons page <../api/adc.rst>`_.

-+ iReceptor Public Archive

-+ VDJServer Community Data Portal

-**Querying the AIRR Data Commons**

-Each of the repositories above can be queried directly using the ADC API <../../adc-api>.
-In addition, the following tools and platforms implement web based user interfaces that use the ADC API to query repositories in the AIRR Data Commons:

-+ iReceptor Gateway <../miairr/ireceptor>
+.. _`AIRR Common Repositories Working Group recommendations`: https://github.com/airr-community/common-repo-wg/blob/master/recommendations.md

 **Other Public AIRR-Seq Repositories**